8 Florida DESTINATIONS FOR Wildlife and Scenery

 Among the 2,000 rare and exotic animals and 1,000 varieties of plants harbored at the Jacksonville Zoo & Gardens are vipers, cobras and mambas, the world’s deadliest snakes.
 The expansive animal park is home to the largest collection of jaguars in North America.
 Elephants cavort in a 275,000-gallon pool.
 Carousel lovers will enjoy the animals beautifully rendered on the Wildlife Carousel.

-Near Orlando, Florida EcoSafaris’ vast, 4,700-acre wildlife conservation area encompasses nine distinct ecosystems, including streams, forests, pastures and wetlands.
+South of Orlando in St. Cloud, Forever Florida's vast, 4,700-acre wildlife conservation area encompasses nine distinct ecosystems, including streams, forests, pastures and wetlands.
 Alligators, black bears, white-tailed deer, bald eagles and the endangered Florida panther are often spotted.
-Located in St. Cloud, innovative horseback and zip-line safaris are offered during daytime or as moonlight programs.
+Innovative horseback and zip-line safaris are offered during daytime or as moonlight programs.
 A unique attraction is the new zipline roller coaster, the only one in the U.S.

 Cape Canaveral National Seashore and Merritt Island National Wildlife Refuge